-Being Russian I perfectly understand people spending a lot of time at dachas and growing their own vegetables and fruit.
-It’s a matter of Russian culture and way of life, a national pastime.
+Being Russian, I perfectly understand people spending a lot of time at dachas and growing their own vegetables and fruit.
+It’s a matter of Russian culture and the way of life, a national pastime.

 This year the number of Russian gardeners is likely to increase due to the plunge of Russian ruble against US dollar and Euro.
 Many locals say that it has become too expensive to travel abroad or even go for a vacation by the sea in Russia.

 Where else to go as not to the local countryside, to the famous dacha?